-Part B2 of the application should contain information on each investigator and each Host Institution.
+Part B2 of the application should contain information on each investigator (i.e. the coordinator and associated investigators, if any) and each Host Institution (i.e. the Beneficiary and the Participating Institution(s), if any).
 For each investigator, personal information, contact details, and a CV should be provided according to the following layout and with the restriction of 2 pages per investigator.
 Please start the information for each investigator on a new page.